chengliu97/ProDualNet/README.md

-# ProDualNet:Dual-Target Protein Sequence Design Method Based on Protein Language Model with ProDualNet
+# ProDualNet: Dual-Target Protein Sequence Design Method Based on Protein Language Model and Structure Model with ProDualNet

 Waiting for the preprint